isc-projects/bind9/README.md

 below for details on other libraries that may be required to support optional features.

-Successful builds have been observed on many versions of Linux and Unix, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.
+Successful builds have been observed on many versions of Linux and Unix, including RHEL/CentOS/Oracle Linux, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

 To build on a Unix or Linux system, use: